About

 FPC is built with the following patches:

-To see what patches were used for a particular build, starting from 2018-01-21 the patchlist is included in the SVN changelogs.
+To see what patches were used for a particular build, starting from 2018-01-21 the patchlist is included in the Git changelogs.

 Installation